 Maastricht and Valkenburg

-For a lovely day out enjoying one of the Netherlands most breathtaking landscapes, visit the Hoge Veluwe National Park in Gelderland.
-It is the largest nature reserve in the country and contains over 5,400 hectares of woodland, heath land, peat bogs and drift sand.
-In addition to its visitor centre and museums you can take a complimentary bike and go thoroughly explore the park, perhaps catching a glimpse of the timid Red Deer, a Moor Frog or even a Grass Snake!
+National Park De Hoge Veluwe For a lovely day out enjoying one of the Netherlands most breathtaking landscapes, visit the Hoge Veluwe National Park in Gelderland.
+It is the largest nature reserve in the country and contains over 5,400 hectares of woodland, heathland, peat bogs and drift sand.
+In addition to its visitor centre and museums, you can take a complimentary bike and go thoroughly explore the park, perhaps catching a glimpse of the timid Red Deer, a Moor Frog or even a Grass Snake!

 To the North of Holland in Drenthe, there is another break from the archetypal flat Dutch scenery.
 At the pre-historic site of Hunebedden you can wander among mystical megalithic monuments which are over 5500 years old and serve as giant tombs.

-Connecting Friesland with Noord-Holland is another fine feat of Dutch engineering, the Afsluitdijk.
-This massive dam is over 32 kilometres in length, 90 metres wide and has a height of 7.25 metres above sea level.
-It effectively closes the Zuiderzee from the North Sea, resulting in the fresh water lake called the Ijsselmeer.
+The Afsluitdijk Connecting Friesland with Noord-Holland is another fine feat of Dutch engineering, the Afsluitdijk.
+This massive dam is over 32 kilometers in length, 90 meters wide and has a height of 7.25 meters above sea level.
+It effectively closes the Zuiderzee from the North Sea, resulting in the freshwater lake called the Ijsselmeer.
 If you are heading back to Amsterdam from Friesland by car, then make sure you cross via the Aflsuitdijk to take in this iconic landmark en route.